 - Intrusive unpleasant thoughts or images

-(Because these symptoms in and of themselves do not always indicate the presence of an anxiety disorder, please contact your physician or mental health treatment provider in order to obtain an accurate diagnosis.)
+(Because these symptoms in and of themselves do not always indicate the presence of an anxiety disorder, please contact your physician or mental health treatment provider to obtain an accurate diagnosis.)

 Here’s the good news….
-Anxiety disorders can be successfully treated, but must be accurately diagnosed first.
-The course of action must be individualized according to the causes and symptoms, and symptoms may be alleviated using a combination of two or more of the following treatments:
+Anxiety disorders can be treated successfully, but must be accurately diagnosed first.
+The course of action must be individualized based on the causes and symptoms, and symptoms may be alleviated using a combination of two or more of the following treatments:

 If you suspect that you or a loved one may have an anxiety disorder, please contact a professional mental health provider for proper diagnosis and treatment.
 The sooner you get help, the sooner you will be able to live a happier, healthier life.